 A skilled MC will help organize the bridal party to guarantee a smooth, orderly introduction.
 Some bridal parties partake in some form of libation well before the party begins.
 Its a good idea to make sure members of the bridal party are in the correct order and know where to go when introduced.
 It’s also the last opportunity for the MC to check on the proper pronunciation of names.
-You know, Stephen vs. Stephen (Steh-FAHN, rather than STEE-Vehn).
+You know, Stephan vs. Stephen (Steh-FAHN, rather than STEE-Vehn).

+Time flies when you’e having fun.
 A well organized MC will make sure to keep the bride & groom abreast of the timeline and when to mentally and physically prepare for certain formalities.
 It’s a good idea to give the bride a few minutes to freshen up before her father/daughter dance.
 After all, she just spent the last few hours wearing out the dance floor.
 And the groom?
 Don’t worry, we will help him find his tuxedo jacket and make sure his tie is straight for the mother/son dance.
 In most cases, Studio 27 will also be the photography company and we want to make sure you look good for the pictures.
 We’re a tight team!

 Hey!
 Remember Uncle Harry and his knee surgeries?
 Well his wife, Aunt Becky, loves to dance and Uncle Harry is just not up to the task.
 Worry not, a hospitable MC will be ready to keep her company on the dance-floor and anybody else who needs a dance partner.
 It’s what we do and honestly, it’s the best part of our job.
 You and Uncle Harry will thank us for it too.